 Chinese Mythology: The Time of Ten Suns

-According to the legends of ancient China, there was a time when there was more than just our single sun to light the sky each morning.
+According to the legends of ancient China, there was a time when there was more than just our single sun to light the sky each day.
 In fact, there were ten, each of which would take its turn to rise at dawn, and to set in the evening.
 Within each of these ten suns, it was possible to find one of the mystic jun-ravens — divine birds whose role it was to carry their sun through the sky.

 These divine birds were the children of the ruler of the Heavens, Di Jun, and the goddess Xi He.
 Each morning, in the hours before dawn, the goddess would bathe one of her children in a stream before sending it on its way.